moonbeam-foundation/xcm-sdk/mkdocs/docs/reference/xcm.md

 - `destination` ++"DestinationConfig"++ - Contains the information about the transfer regarding the destination chain
 - `contract` ++"ContractConfigBuilder"++ - Contains the builder for the contract call for the transfer, in case the transfer is done through a contract, like in [EVM Parachains](./#the-evm-parachain-object)
 - `extrinsic` ++"ExtrinsicConfigBuilder"++ - Contains the builder for the extrinsic call for the transfer, in case the transfer is done through an extrinsic, like in [Parachains](./#the-parachain-object)
+- `monitoring` ++"EventMonitoringConfig"++ - Contains the config for monitoring the transfer status and completion.
+It defines which events to track and how to process them to determine success/failure

 </div>